MKlimkowicz/AI_Test_Automation/README.md

 - `pytest-html==4.1.1` - HTML reporting
 - `pytest-json-report==1.5.0` - JSON reporting

-## Code Style

-This project follows these principles:
-- Minimal comments (code should be self-documenting)
-- Minimal docstrings (only for main entry points)
-- Type hints for clarity
-- Clean, readable code
-- Consistent naming conventions

 ## Contributing

 This is a portfolio project demonstrating AI-powered test automation capabilities.